PACISE 2026 – Order in Chaos

 Registration

 Teams will be accepted on a first-come, first-served basis as space permits.
-Each team must complete the contest application form and return it no later than XXXXXXX 2026.
+Each team must complete the contest application form and submit it no later than March 30th 2026.
 Applications will be acknowledged via email.
-Note: Team members must also register for the PACISE Conference (PACISE Conference Registration Link Here)
+Note: Team members must also register for the PACISE Conference (PACISE 2026 Conference Registration)

 Information and Rules